robocomp/grasping/DSR-INTEGRATION.md

 -   I started developing `graspDSR` with the connection to `objectPoseEstimation`, where `graspDSR` reads all RGBD data from the shared graph and then calls `objectPoseEstimation` to get the estimated poses of the objects in the scene.

+-   At the same time, I had to try the arm grasping in DSR system on simulator poses and a simple setting, in order to check the validity of the embedded Lua scripts in DSR settings.

 _...
 To be continued_

 ## Integration Problems